pfrenssen/coder/README.md

 DrupalPractice sniffer - Uses [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 to find common errors that new Drupal developers make in their modules.

-Please report bugs in the [drupalpractice issue queue on drupal.org](https://drupal.org/project/issues/drupalpractice).

-Please use Github pull requests to contribute patches.
+Please use Github pull requests to contribute patches and the issue queue on Github to report problems.

 Installation
 ------------